Periyakulam: Population

 According to 2011 census, Periyakulam had a population of 42,976 with a sex-ratio of 1,013 females for every 1,000 males, much above the national average of 929.
 A total of 4,095 were under the age of six, constituting 2,081 males and 2,014 females.
 Scheduled Castes and Scheduled Tribes accounted for 15.02% and 0.01% of the population respectively.
 The average literacy of the town was 79.84%, compared to the national average of 72.99%.
 The town had a total of 11,401 households.
 There were a total of 14,857 workers, comprising 523 cultivators, 3,051 main agricultural labourers, 272 in house hold industries, 9,492 other workers, 1,519 marginal workers, 25 marginal cultivators, 809 marginal agricultural labourers, 60 marginal workers in household industries and 625 other marginal workers.

 The population has been declining since the 1990s.
 According to World Gazetteer the population as of 2012 is only 39,185 down from 46,744 in 1991 which would mean that Periyakulam has only 8,000 people more than it did in 1951.
 This would make it one of the few cities in India to have a marginal population increase since 1951.

 Languages

 Tamil is spoken predominantly in and around Periyakulam.
 Madurai Tamil is the standard dialect spoken.

 Government and politics

-Periyakulam was a Lok Sabha constituency.
-Now Periyakulam assembly constituency is a part of Theni (Lok Sabha constituency).
+Periyakulam was formerly represented by the Periyakulam Lok Sabha constituency.
+Following the delimitation of parliamentary constituencies, the former constituency was replaced by the Theni Lok Sabha constituency, of which the Periyakulam Assembly constituency forms a part.

-O. Panneerselvam served in the Periyakulam assembly constituency in 2001 and 2006.
-He is now elected from Bodinayakkanur constituency.
-Periyakulam comes under Theni Lok Sabha Constituency and is now represented by Thanga Tamil Selvan.
+Former Chief Minister of Tamil Nadu O. Panneerselvam represented the Periyakulam Assembly constituency after being elected from the constituency in the 2001 and 2006 elections.
+He later represented the Bodinayakanur Assembly constituency.

+In the 2026 Tamil Nadu Legislative Assembly election, G. Sabari Iyngaran of the Tamilaga Vettri Kazhagam was elected from the Periyakulam Assembly constituency.

+Periyakulam is part of the Theni Lok Sabha constituency.
+In the 2024 Indian general election, Thanga Tamilselvan of the Dravida Munnetra Kazhagam was elected as the Member of Parliament from Theni.